tst2005/lua-aio/README.md

 # More usefull than expected

 Now I use it to :
+ * test on big projet like : hate with the hate-allinone.lua result.
- * bundle third party module
+ * bundle third party module like : lunajson, ...
  * bundle [featured.lua](https://github.com/tst2005/mom/blob/master/featured.lua) of the [mom project](https://github.com/tst2005/mom)

 # How it run